Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Introduction

-The earth map tiling is introduced in \cite{yan} (see Figure \ref{timezone}) as edge-to-edge tilings of sphere by pentagons, such that there are exactly two vertices of degree $>3$.
-The concept is a combinatorial one, which means that edge lengths and angles are ignored in the definition.
-There are five families of such tilings distinguished by the distance between the two vertices of degree $>3$, and the four tilings in the theorem are earth map tilings of distance $5$.
-The tilings are given by Figure \ref{casespecialD}, with the number of $\delta$ at the top (and the bottom) being $4,5,6$ for $f=16,20,24$.
-These fit into a family of tilings of the sphere by almost equilateral pentagons, which become equilateral in exactly four cases.
-These earth map tilings are derived in Sections \ref{case55} ($f=24$), \ref{case12e} (the second $f=24$), \ref{case14e} ($f=20$), \ref{case15b} ($f=16$), and \ref{casespecial} (two $f=24$ again).
-We note that Section \ref{casespecial} deals with an exceptional case, and the tilings obtained in Sections \ref{case55} and \ref{case12e} actually belong to the exceptional case.
+The {\em earth map tiling} is introduced in \cite{yan} as the edge-to-edge tilings of the sphere by pentagons, such that there are exactly two vertices of degree $>3$.
+This is a combinatorial concept.
+There are five families of such tilings distinguished by the distance between the two vertices of degree $>3$, and the four tilings in the theorem are the earth map tilings of distance $5$.
+Figure \ref{earth} gives the earth map tiling with $20$ tiles.
+All the edges pointing north converge at one vertex (north {\em pole}), and all the edges pointing south converge at another vertex (south pole).
+Then the left and right boundaries are glued together.
+The tiling consists of five countries (tiles) in the north, five countries in the south, and ten countries along the equator.

-The special tiling in the theorem is derived in Section \ref{case14e} and uses the same pentagon as the earth map tiling with $f=20$.
-In fact, in the upcoming study of tilings by almost equilateral pentagons, we know that the tiling is obtained from the earth map tiling by an ``exotic twisting''.
+The earth map tiling of 20 countries clearly has five {\em timezones}, between five {\em meridians} connecting the two poles.
+Each timezone consists of four countries (one northern, one southern, and two equatorial).
+If we add one more timezone, then we get the earth map tiling with $24$ tiles.
+If we delete one timezone, then we get the earth map tiling with $16$ tiles.

-We note that each tiling in the theorem is unique, and we give the exact values of the pentagons in this paper.
+For the earth map tilings in the second part of the main theorem, we need all the edges to be great arcs, and we need to provide all the angles in Figure \ref{earth}.
+The angle arrangements are given by $\epsilon$, and the orientations of tiles according to Figure \ref{pentagon}.
+The pentagons are unique, and the angles have specific values.